 None of the above statements are true, and they serve as a reminder to be sure to perform due diligence when researching such topics.

-The medical professionals at Western Washington Medical Group Family Practice can assist you with breast cancer screenings, diagnoses and treatments.
-For more general health inquiries, use our Contact Form.
+The medical professionals at Western Washington Medical Group Family Practice can assist you with breast cancer screenings, including scheduling an appointment with our mobile Mammogram Van (a partnership with Fred Hutch Cancer Center).
+Don’t wait, schedule your screening today.